slarm/vagrant-elasticsearch/README.md

 ```
 vagrant up
 ```
 Box configuration is 2CPU and 8GB RAM.
-To adjust change the Vagrantfile accordingly.

-To use change the versions of Elasticsearch and Kibana, adjust the install_stack.sh provisioning script.
+Adjust box configuration in Vagrantfile as needed.